USF-Net: A Unified Spatiotemporal Fusion Network for Ground-Based Remote Sensing Cloud Image Sequence Extrapolation: Proposed Method

 \section{Proposed Method}

-This section provides a detailed exposition of the USF-Net architecture, beginning with the problem formulation and a high-level overview, followed by in-depth descriptions of its novel components: the Unified Spatiotemporal Module (USTM), the Dynamic Update Module (DUM), and the composite loss function.
+This section elucidates the architecture of USF-Net, commencing with the mathematical formulation of the extrapolation task.
+Subsequently, we detail the novel architectural components: the unified spatiotemporal module, the dynamic update module, and the composite loss function designed to enforce structural fidelity.

-\subsection{Formulation and Architectural Overview}
+\subsection{Formulation and architectural overview}